 When trying to get these insects to “bug off”, it’s critical to use methods that won’t worsen your pet’s irritated skin.
 For example, applying certain tick and flea treatments may worsen the existing symptoms and cause skin problems.
-It is important to talk to your vet to find the right tick and flea treatment for your pet if they suffer allergies or have existing skin issues.
+It is important to talk to your vet to find the right tick and flea treatments for your pet if they suffer allergies or have existing skin issues.

 It’s crucial to use only legitimate and safe products that meet the clinical standards established by the Australian Pesticides and Veterinary Medicines Authority (APVMA).
 Remember the old saying that “prevention is better than cure.”

 Chews in Australia have been developed specifically for local conditions.
 Popular chews include Simparica Trio, Bravecto and Nexguard Spectra.
 Consult your vet or the manufacturer’s website to determine how often you administer these as the frequency of administration will provide cover for different types of parasites, and remember that there are important differences between the safety of products between dogs and cats.
 If your pet has skin allergies, your veterinarian will be able to recommend the best product.

-● Pet overalls, bandanas, blankets, and neck gaiters
+- Pet overalls, bandanas, blankets, and neck gaiters

 This step can help prevent cross-infestation.
 During the flea season, September to February in Australia, you should also be especially vigilant.
 In many parts of Australia, this is the peak season, as flea prevalence can vary depending on the region and climate.

 These products may seem pet-friendly, but they can contain plants that cause allergic reactions in cats, dogs and humans.
-They may also not be as effective in preventing infestation as the APVMA approved medicines.
+They may also not be as effective in preventing infestation as the APVMA-approved medicines.